Technology is very important in our work, but the human factor is essential to achieve differentiation and stand out.

 Daniel Saiz

-He began his career in 1993 establishing most of his projects at Estudio Sacramento in 1996.
-He has done work at international recording studios such as Metropolis Studios and Abbey Road Studios in London or Studio Guillaume Tell in Paris.
+He began his career in 1993 and has been based at Estudio Sacramento since 1996.
+He has worked at studios such as Metropolis and Abbey Road (London) and Guillaume Tell (Paris).

-He has worked with prominent names in music such as Ken Hensley, Glenn Hughes, Camilo Sesto, Jorn Lande, Sergio Dalma, Irene Fornaciari, Caco Senante, Nach, Guaraná, Pablo López and 182 more.
+As an engineer and producer, he has worked with Ken Hensley, Glenn Hughes, Nick Carter, Camilo Sesto, Jørn Lande, Sergio Dalma, Irene Fornaciari, Caco Senante, Nach, Guaraná, and Pablo López, among others.

-With a national and international multi-genre discography, he has worked for companies such as Membran, Edel, Sony, Cherry Red or Universal.
+With a multi-genre discography and international reach, he has delivered projects for Membran, Edel, Sony, Cherry Red, and Universal.

-For more than 20 years he has worked on the production of film soundtracks for directors such as Vicente Molina Foix, Juan Luis Iborra, Carlos Saura, Eduard Bosch, Carlos Pérez Ferre, Antonio Hernández, Domingo Rodes, Antonio Cuadri, Manuel Iborra or Adán Martín. .
+For more than two decades, he has mixed film soundtracks—working with directors such as Vicente Molina Foix, Juan Luis Iborra, Carlos Saura, Eduard Bosch, Carlos Pérez Ferre, Antonio Hernández, Domingo Rodes, Antonio Cuadri, Manuel Iborra, and Adán Martín—and has mixed for television (series and documentaries).

 Manu Ortega